 Please contact Cheryl Dean for more information:

 Staffing: Our staff is trained, compassionate, patient, calm, and alert.
 All of our Health/Activity Aides are First Aid/CPR trained and have completed Alzheimer’s Provider Training offered by the Alzheimer’s Association.
 Each employee must have a thorough background check.
-Regular in-service trainings are completed to update their knowledge and skill.
-Our Athens and Winder sites have a full-time licensed RN on staff.
-A licensed RN supervises the Mobile program staff.
+Regular in-service training is completed to update their knowledge and skill.
+Our Athens and Winder sites have licensed RNs on staff.
 Activities are supervised by a Certified Therapeutic Recreation Specialist and coordinated by a full-time Activities Director.
 [Click Here] for information on our ADH Staff.

 Funding: Clients may qualify for funding through Medicaid’s Community Care Service Program, SOURCE or grants available through the Northeast Georgia’s Area Agency on Aging.
 Funding sources are also available through private long-term care insurance and are determined on an individual basis.
 Private pay costs are $12.00 per hour or $60.00 per day for five hours or longer.

 Transportation: The Athens Community Council on Aging provides transportation for clients attending the Athens site who live within a 15-mile radius of the center.
 Transportation for the Winder site and other clients, who qualify, are provided by Medicaid’s non-emergency transportation contract with SoutheastTrans.
-The Mobile Adult Day Service clients are transported in partnership with the local senior center.
 [Click Here] for more information about ACCA’s Transportation Program and [Click Here] for information on our transportation staff.

-For information or to schedule a visit with at one of our Adult Day Health facilities, please contact Cheryl Dean at 706-549-4850 or firstname.lastname@example.org
+For information or to schedule a visit with at one of our Adult Day Health facilities, please contact our Family Services Navigator at 706-549-4850.